sophiabrandt/100-days-of-code/r-1-log.md

 I practiced my (Neo)Vim skills and understanding and set up language support for TypeScript and Clojure/ClojureScript.
 I started with the [egghead.io course **Up and Running with TypeScript**](https://egghead.io/courses/up-and-running-with-typescript).
 I learned how to serve Markdown files with Elixir.

+### R1D39

+I finished [egghead.io course **Up and Running with TypeScript**](https://egghead.io/courses/up-and-running-with-typescript).
+This only gives you a small taste of TypeScript.
+Started the [Frontend Masters](https://frontendmasters.com) TypeScript workshop.
+Very interesting.
+Switched Neovim plugin for Typescript to [nvim-typescript](https://github.com/mhartington/nvim-typescript).